 He was also on the winning side in 2004, at Oakland Hills, and in 2006 on home soil at the K Club.

-Yet if McGinley established a reputation as a formidable competitor, it was the Ryder Cup captaincy at Gleneagles in 2014 that proved to be career-defining.
+Yet if McGinley established a reputation as a formidable competitor, it was his Ryder Cup captaincy at Gleneagles in 2014 that proved to be career-defining.
 He combined diligent preparation with attention to detail, strategy rooted in cold, hard facts and astute man-management.
 Nobody doubted the Irishman’s competitive spirit but he was never less than courteous and respectful to his opposite number – the great Tom Watson.

 The result was a comprehensive 16½-11½ victory for Europe and the legacy of undoubtedly being one of his continent’s greatest golf leaders.